stifflerus/stifflerus/_posts/2019-02-13-fear-of-adding-types.md

 data Pet = Pet { name :: String, hasWoof :: Maybe Bool, hasMeow :: Maybe Bool }
 ~~~

 This model has no problems representing both cats and dogs.
 Unlike in the *model too small* example, it is easy to tell a cat from a dog.
 Cats have `hasWoof = Nothing` and dogs have `hasMeow = Nothing`.
 It is possible to represent dogs with `hasWoof = False`, and cats with `hasMeow = False` unambiguously.
-These were the cases that were missing from the *model too small* example.
+These were the cases that were ambiguous in the *model too small* example.
 However, too large a model presents another problem.
-It is possible to represent in the model values that are not valid in the domain.
+It is possible to represent values that are not valid in the domain.

 ~~~ haskell
 Pet { name = "catdog", hasWoof = True, hasMeow = True }